 All residents are responsible for abiding by these regulations, in addition to all state and local laws, and the UWG Student Conduct Code.

-Policies below labeled with an asterisk* denote that they are included in the Student Code of Conduct.
+Policies below labeled with an asterisk* denote that they are included in the Student Wolf Code.
 These policies may be further specified for Housing property.
 It is important that you read and understand all policies fully.

 All students are provided with a MyUWG e-mail account.
 It is the student's responsibility to check his or her e-mail daily.
 Housing & Residence Life (HRL) conduct charges will be sent to students' e-mail accounts from a system called Maxient.